mcnally/mobit/README.md

 ### Driving
 Timer begins, once the timer is up you have the following options
 - Handover: Pass to the next person, all work is committed and pushed to the wip branch (with --no-verify).
-- Finish: Complete the mob, squash wip commits and atage changes on the main branch
+- Finish: Complete the mob, squash wip commits and stage changes on the main branch
-- Break: todo all mob members will be have a countdown untill the break ends
+- Break: todo all mob members will be have a countdown until the break ends
 - Exit: Do nothing and exit to main menu

 ### Navigating